Buy Now! "200 Nature Hot Spots in Alberta" - Published June 2022

 The drive from Jackson Hole to Mammoth Hot Springs

-It’s only 137 miles to drive between Jackson Hole and Mammoth Hot Springs.
-According to Google maps you should allow about 3.75 hours so I wouldn’t recommend and out and back trip.
+According to Google maps you should allow about 3.75 hours, so I wouldn’t recommend and out and back trip.

-Stay in Jackson one night and at Old Faithful Inn another and then head to your next destination.
-A day and a night is perfect if you’re crowd-adverse and you just want a taste of the sights in the summer months.
+Stay in Jackson one night and at Old Faithful Inn another – and then head to your next destination.
+A day and a night is perfect if you’re crowd-adverse and you just want a taste of the sights in Yellowstone in the summer months.

 The Old Faithful Inn, built in 1903-1904, offers a great location.
-It’s an hour’s drive back from Mammoth Hot Springs – and a perfect spot with its unbeatable location, to spend a night.
+It’s an hour’s drive back from Mammoth Hot Springs – and a perfect spot to spend a night with its unbeatable location.
 Then you can cover off Old Faithful and a handful of other geysers too – if you go for an evening or early morning walk.

-West Thumb Geyser Basin was one of our stops in the park.
+West Thumb Geyser Basin was one of our stops in Yellowstone National Park.
 Although we only spent a short time in the area walking the outer loop, it was a treat to see all the thermal features.

 There are geysers in the area but the eruptions are less intense than other thermal areas in the park.
 Abyss Pool in particular shouldn’t be missed with its’ vivid colours.
 The birding is surprisingly good in the area too.